Katy Perry: Part of Me

 Katy Perry: Part of Me (advertised as Katy Perry: Part of Me 3D) is a 2012 American 3D autobiographical documentary concert film about Katy Perry.
 It was directed by Dan Cutforth and Jane Lipsitz and released in the United States, Canada, the UK and Ireland on July 5, 2012.
-The film follows Perry through her California Dreams Tour, while providing an insight into the singer's journey with stardom and detailing various aspects of her professional and personal life.
+The film follows Perry through her California Dreams Tour while providing an insight into the singer's journey through stardom and detailing various aspects of her professional and personal life.
 It is interspersed with various moments of emotional weight and deep significance to Perry.

 Produced on a budget of $13.2 million, the film has grossed nearly $33 million worldwide, making it the second highest grossing music concert film ever by a female artist, while ranking fifth overall.
-Part of Me currently sits as the 11th highest grossing documentary in U.S box-office history.
+Part of Me currently sits as the eleventh highest grossing documentary in U.S. box-office history.
 It received positive reviews for successfully conveying an effective understanding of Perry as an individual, while also garnering praise for her willingness to allow audiences an up-close appreciation of her personal life.

 Summary

-The film features interviews with Perry and her loved ones documenting the trajectory of her life, containing various clips from her childhood and teenage years as well as her career and personal life.
-The film is spliced with performances from her worldwide California Dreams Tour, which had 127 concerts from February 20, 2011 to January 22, 2012.
-Most of the performances were recorded on November 23, 2011, at the Staples Center in Los Angeles, but also included performances in Tokyo and São Paulo.
-Some of her friends such as Rihanna, Lady Gaga, Adele and Jessie J make cameos in the film.
-The documentary includes scenes of Perry dealing with the breakdown of her marriage with English actor/comedian Russell Brand.
+The film features interviews with Perry and her loved ones documenting the trajectory of her life, containing various clips from her childhood and teenage years, as well as her career and personal life.
+The film is spliced with performances from her global California Dreams Tour, which included 127 concerts from February 20, 2011, to January 22, 2012.
+Most of the performances were recorded on November 23, 2011, at the Staples Center in Los Angeles, but performances in Tokyo and São Paulo were also included.
+Other singers such as Rihanna, Lady Gaga, Adele, Justin Bieber, and Jessie J make cameos in the film.
+The documentary includes scenes of Perry dealing with the breakdown of her marriage to English actor and comedian Russell Brand.